cmakafui/sdm-golang-app/README.md

 - Store binary data using a randomly generated or user-provided address.
 - Retrieve stored binary data based on the provided address.
-- Simple and intuitive web interface.
+- Simple and intuitive web interface with TailwindCSS for modern styling.
+- Copy retrieved data to the clipboard.
+- Clear memory functionality.
 - Logging for debugging and monitoring operations.
+- Responsive design for a seamless experience across devices.

 ## Requirements